-If you’re looking for an awesome place to eat vegan or vegetarian in Europe, you have to come to Berlin.
-After living here for three years, I feel like I’ve only just started to scratch the surface of all the wonderful plant-based eats in town.
+If you’re looking for an excellent place to eat vegan or vegetarian in Europe, you must come to Berlin.
+After living here for three years, I feel like I’ve only just started to scratch the surface of all the incredible plant-based eats in town.
 Nearly every weekend, my partner and I will jump on our bikes in Berlin and pedal to another new restaurant.
 We’ve found some absolute gems such as organic vegan dumplings, a Michelin star veggie experience, a completely zero-waste restaurant, and not one but two entirely vegan sushi restaurants.
 There are so many fully vegan and veggie restaurants that you’ll be spoiled for choices.

 Perhaps the best thing about being a vegetarian or vegan in Germany’s capital is that the whole movement is very trendy here.
-No matter where you go or what type of food you’re looking for (with the exception of super traditional German food) you’ll almost always be able to find at least one vegan option and generally more vegetarian options.
-Being vegan in this town is a cool thing, not an inconvenience or a struggle.
-Even if you’re not plant-based, you’re definitely missing out if you don’t try some of the awesome vegan and veggie cuisine that Berlin has to offer!
+No matter where you go or what type of food you’re looking for (except for super traditional German food), you’ll almost always be able to find at least one vegan option and generally more vegetarian options.
+Being vegan in this town is an excellent thing, not an inconvenience or a struggle.
+Even if you’re not plant-based, you’re definitely missing out if you don’t try some of the awesome vegan and veggie cuisine that Berlin offers!

 If you can recommend any more vegan travel destinations, be sure to comment and let us know!

 While reaching out for this article, I also heard recommendations for the cities of Taipei (Taiwan), Bristol (England) and Glasgow (Scotland).
-In the USA, Victoria BC, Asheville NC and Denver were all recommended.
+Victoria, BC, Asheville, NC and Denver were all recommended in the USA.
 Ethiopia and Cambodia were also noted.

 My close, vegan friend says the vegan food in India was her favourite – though she was sometimes offered drinks containing milk from the friendly locals.
 But said Morocco was the hardest unless you are happy with chickpeas for every single meal forever.
 Haha!